Educorreia932/Code-Challenges/Advent of Code/2022/README.md

 Christmas, the perfect occassion to take a trip to the past and remember all the good things that happened so far.

-So, what a better way to celebrate than to commemorate the advent of several programming starting on 1998 and ending on the year of this edition, 2022.
+So, what a better way to celebrate than to commemorate the *advent* of several programming starting on 1998 and ending on the year of [this edition](https://adventofcode.com/2022), **2022**.

 ## Challenges